kostaskaragiorgos/my-financial/doc/expenses/documentation.md

 ## Add Expense

-You can add an epxense by using menu File --> Add Expense or using Ctrl+o keybind or by using the Add Expense button
+You can add an epxense by using menu File --> Add Expense or by using Ctrl+o keybind or by using the Add Expense button

 <p><img src="File menu/add expense.png" title="Add Expense"/></p>

+## Save Overview as

+You can save the overview to a .txt or .csv file by using File-->Save Overview as or by using Ctrl + s keybind

 ## Exit